Eccenux/Wikiploy/README.md

 ### Lightweight Dependencies (v2.0)

-We had a good run, but it's time to bid farewell to the [Puppeteer](https://pptr.dev/) and free the puppets ;).
+We had a good run, but it's time to bid farewell to [Puppeteer](https://pptr.dev/) and free the puppets ;).
 Obviously, this might be a breaking change if you really need to use it.
 However, the Wikiploy API doesn't really change...

 The only change is that you need to provide bot configuration to Wikiploy (as already described for WikiployLite).
 It's not nothing, but you only need to follow few steps from the [Botpass configuration section](#botpass-configuration).
 You only need to do it once and then use in all your user scripts.

-`WikiployLite` is now a synonym to `Wikiploy`.
+`WikiployLite` is now synonymous with `Wikiploy`.
+You can use either of the class names.

 ### nowiki (v1.7)